andywu0408/User-level-thread-library-in-C/REPORT.md

 #### Test for TPS

-A total of 14 testing programs are written to test our TPS implementation.
+A total of 14 testing programs are written to test our TPS implementation .
 There are four major criterias that we want to test our TPS with.
-First, we want to ensure that our TPS behaves as intended and doesn't crash when provided with erroneous cases, such as cases when client tries to access TPS before creation, recreate a TPS that is already created and not yet destroyed, accessing via invalid offset, or destroy a TPS before it is even created.
+First, we want to ensure that our TPS behaves as intended and doesn't crash when provided with erroneous cases, such as cases when client tries to access TPS before creation, recreate a TPS that is already created and not yet destroyed , accessing via invalid offset, or destroy a TPS before it is even created .
 Second, we make sure our TPS implementation can handle various input, and is generic enough to accept any type of data, such as unsigned char, double, and integers.
 Third, we have programs to test the TPS with simple use scenario (such as create a TPS, write data into it, then read and compare with original data) and with complex usage scenario (such as Thread B cloning an existing TPS and check it can read same data as original).
-Lastly, we have program that ensures TPS protection works as intented, by intentionally triggering violation error with illegal access and checking if error is caught.
+Lastly, we have program that ensures TPS protection works as intended, by intentionally triggering violation error with illegal access and checking if error is caught.